 Task Force Recommendation 25: Promote stackable credentials for commercial driver's license and dockworker certifications that follow employees throughout their career.
-Allowing workers to build credentials that are transferrable to different companies and industries enables employee flexibility in taking advantage of better job opportunities without jeopardizing their career progression.
+Allowing workers to build credentials that are transferrable to different companies and industries enables employees flexibility in taking advantage of better job opportunities without jeopardizing their career progression.

 Task Force Recommendation 26: Provide resources for drug rehabilitation facilities to reduce number of drivers leaving the field.
 The Task Force heard from several presenters that discussed the challenges with retaining drivers due to positive random drug testing.
-It is recommended that the state provide information on existing resources and additional resources for drug rehabilitation facilities where gaps exist to support drivers in their recovery rather than risk them leaving the industry all together.
+It is recommended that the state provide additional resources for drug rehabilitation facilities to support drivers in their recovery rather than risk them leaving the industry all together.
 In addition to helping to address the driver shortage issue, it also provides public health benefits by reducing drug use in the state.
-The Task Force also recommends that the state encourage trucking companies to provide support for drivers that wish to return to their driving jobs after completing rehabilitation, as it currently requires corporate sponsorship and represents an additional hurdle in retaining drivers.
+It is also recommended that the state encourage trucking companies to provide support for drivers that wish to return their driving jobs after completing rehabilitation, as it currently requires corporate sponsorship and represents an additional hurdle in retaining drivers.

 Task Force Recommendation 27: Align Missouri's commercial driver's license requirements with other states.
 Expanding access to CDLs in Missouri will make it easier for potential drivers to acquire a CDL and operate within the state.
 Due to existing federal laws, the drivers that are not U.S. residents face additional obstacles to be CDL-licensed in any state, including providing proof of residency.
 However, states have flexibility in determining what documentation demonstrates proof of residence, and some states have relaxed these requirements to encourage more truck drivers.
 In Nevada, an acceptable form of documentation establishing residency includes a motel, hotel, campground, or recreational vehicle park receipt showing that the applicant has been residing in Nevada for at least 30 consecutive days.
 In Alabama and California, applicants may provide school enrollment documentation, which could cover a driver training school program.
-In Connecticut, a variety of documents, including school records and other statements, do not need to include a postmarked envelope and may have been sent to a P.O.
+In Connecticut, a variety of documents, including school records and other statements, do not need to include a postmarked envelop and may have been sent to a P.O.
 Box or by email to the applicant.
 By contrast, in Missouri residence is defined as "person's true, fixed, principal, and permanent home, to which a person intends to return and remain, even though currently residing elsewhere.
 A post office box is not allowed as a residential address."

-The Task Force recommends that Missouri do a thorough review of CDL requirements of other states, and align its CDL requirements with other states' best practices - including modifying the documentation establishing residency in Missouri to support additional training and hiring of truck drivers in the state - to see if any modifications should be made.
+The Task Force recommends that Missouri align its CDL requirements with other states by relaxing the documentation establishing residency in Missouri to support additional training and hiring of truck drivers in the state.
 Doing so would help support programs such as the Crowder College Driver Training program, which has had multiple participants from Puerto Rico who are not permitted to apply for a Missouri CDL.
 While the program has successfully increased national drivers, it is not helping businesses located in Missouri in addressing the shortage.